-June in New Orleans means that it's officially summer, and yes, it's hot-hot-hot.
-And no, it's not a dry heat -- sticky, muggy, and even sweltering are adjectives that best describe the weather that is rolling in.
+June in New Orleans means that it's officially summer, and yes, it's hot.
+And it's not a dry heat—sticky, muggy, and even sweltering are adjectives that best describe the weather in June, July, and August.

 That said, it's actually a pretty fabulous month to visit.
-Really!
-Hotels are getting cheap and starting to offer summer deals, local-flavored festivals are still going on, and as long as you play it right (lay low during the hottest part of the day, wear cool clothes, and remember to hydrate), you'll have a great time.
+Hotel rates are getting cheaper and are starting to offer summer deals, local festivals are still going on, and as long as you play it right (lay low during the hottest part of the day, wear cool clothes, and remember to hydrate), you'll have a great time.

 What to Pack

-You're going to want clothes in lightweight, comfortable, breathable fabrics for daytime.
-Think sundresses, shorts and t-shirts, linen slacks, and if you really want to dress up for an occasion (such as lunch at the formal Antoine's), perhaps an iconic seersucker suit.
+Pack clothes with lightweight, comfortable, breathable fabrics for daytime.
+Think sundresses, shorts and t-shirts, linen slacks, and if you really want to dress up for an occasion (such as lunch at the formal Antoine's), perhaps an iconic light suit.

 If you plan on doing anything outside during the day, a hat with a brim is pretty important, and comfortable shoes for walking are always necessary.
-Sunscreen and bug spray are essential, though you can always snag them when you arrive.
+Sunscreen and bug spray are essential.

-Because of the heat, restaurants, shops, and hotels tend to prefer their air conditioners set to Arctic, if not a bit colder.
-If you're going to be inside at any point, bring a layer (a light shawl, cardigan, or jacket does the trick), because the contrast can be shocking.
+Because of the heat, restaurants, shops, and hotels tend to prefer their air conditioners set to "arctic," if not a bit colder.
+Bring a layer (a light shawl, cardigan, or jacket does the trick), because the contrast can be shocking to your system.

-Essence Festival (June 30-July 3) - This enormous celebration of contemporary black music and culture, hosted by the magazine of the same name, takes place over the weekend before (or including) the 4th of July every year.
-Major-name concerts, motivational speakers, workshops, an enormous expo, and more bring attendees to the Morial Convention Center, the Smoothie King Center, the Mercedes-Benz Superdome, and other Warehouse District and Central Business District venues.
-It's a huge event with something for everyone, and the best part: it's almost all indoors, so the inevitable heat is barely even a factor.
+Major musicians, motivational speakers, workshops, an enormous expo, and more bring attendees to the Morial Convention Center, the Smoothie King Center, the Mercedes-Benz Superdome, and other Warehouse District and Central Business District venues.
+It's a huge event with something for everyone.
+The best part: It's almost all indoors, so the inevitable heat is barely even a factor.